 Constructor methods are specialized methods that create objects of the class.
 A constructor method must have the same name as the class and typically initializes property values with data obtained from input arguments.
 The class constructor method must return the object it creates.
 See Class Constructor Methods

 Property access methods enable a class to define code to execute whenever a property value is queried or set.
-See Property Setter and Getter Methods
+See Property Access Methods

 Static methods are functions that are associated with a class, but do not necessarily operate on class objects.
 These methods do not require an instance of the class to be referenced during invocation of the method, but typically perform operations in a way specific to the class.
 See Static Methods